Élie Le Goff

 Élie Le Goff was a French sculptor born in 1858 and who died in 1938.
 He was a pupil of Henri Chapu and Paul Guibe and was the father of Paul, Élie junior and Henri who were all artists and sculptors.
-Sadly all three sons lost their lives in the 1914-1918 war. Élie junior and Paul both joined the 71st Infantry Regiment in August 1914 then moved to the 74th Infantry Regiment, both dying from gas inhalation at Boezinge in Belgium on 22 April 1915.
+All three sons lost their lives in the 1914–1918 war. Élie junior and Paul both joined the 71st Infantry Regiment in August 1914 then moved to the 74th Infantry Regiment, both dying from gas inhalation at Boezinge in Belgium on 22 April 1915.
 Henri was killed in 1918 in fighting around the Meuse.

 This article gives details of most of Élie Le Goff senior's work and also two works by Paul Le Goff.
 Paul Le Goff was born in Saint-Brieuc on 1 April 1883 and died in 1915, Élie junior was born in 1881 and Henri was born in 1887.

 Amongst Élie senior's works are the composition "L'enfant rieur", a bust of Villiers l'Isles Adam and several war memorials ("monuments aux morts").
 His son Élie was a student at the École des Arts décoratifs in Paris.
 His works include "Un accident de carrière" and "Les Frileuses".
 His son Paul produced many works including "La Synthèse de l'hiver" which won the "Roux" prize in 1912 and "La forme se dégageant de la matière" which was awarded the "Prix Chenavard".
 His son Henri had studied in New York.
 In Saint-Brieuc one of the main streets carries the name "Trois Frères Le Goff".